-"A liberal education is the education which gives a man a clear, conscious view of his own opinions and judgment, a truth in developing them, an eloquence in expressing them, and a force in urging them.
-It teaches him to see things as they are, go right to the point, to disentangle a skein of thought, to detect what is sophisticated, and to disregard what is irrelevant.
-It prepared him to fill any post with credit, and to master any subject with facility." - John Henry Cardinal Newman
+"A liberal education gives a clear, conscious view of one's own opinions and judgment, a truth in developing them, an eloquence in expressing them, and a force in urging them.
+It teaches one to see things as they are, go right to the point, to disentangle a skein of thought, to detect what is sophisticated, and to disregard what is irrelevant.
+It prepares one to fill any post with credit, and to master any subject with facility." - St. John Henry Cardinal Newman